Weingarten Calculus with Virtual Isometries: Introduction

 \subsection{Weingarten calculus}

 Weingarten calculus is a method that allows one to explicitly calculate integrals of polynomial functions on compact groups with respect to the Haar probability measure.

-An important case -- on which we focus in this paper -- is the unitary group $\UU(n)$, which consists of all $n \times n$ unitary matrices.
-This case is important because every compact matrix group is conjugate to a subgroup of the unitary group.
+An important case, which we focus on in this paper, is the unitary group $\UU(n)$, which consists of all $n \times n$ unitary matrices.
+This case is significant because every compact matrix group is conjugate to a subgroup of the unitary group.
 Let $U=(u_{ij})_{1 \le i,j \le n}$ be a Haar-distributed matrix from $\UU(n)$.
-From the properties of the Haar measure, when $k$ and $l$ are different nonnegative integers, the expectation of the following form is zero:
+By properties of the Haar measure, when $k$ and $l$ are distinct nonnegative integers, the expectation of the following expression is zero: